 After playbook execution, analysts can conduct joint investigations in the Demisto War Room and run WildFire-specific commands in real-time.
 For example, if the playbook for a particular incident extracted a hash, analysts can run the file command to get more information for that hash.

 Sometimes, teams might want to get verdicts for a large list of hashes.
-This can be accomplished by running the wildfire-get-verdicts command, which will return just the verdict (good/bad) for all the hashes in the list.
-Continuing this example, if 2 of the hashes have a ‘bad’ verdict and teams want to add these hashes to incident context, they can run the wildfire-get-sample command to retrieve relevant samples and add them to incident context.
+This can be accomplished by running the wildfire-get-verdicts command, which will return just the verdict (good/bad) for each hash in the list.
+Continuing this example, if 2 of the hashes have a ‘bad’ verdict and teams want to add the files these hashes represent to incident context, they can run the wildfire-get-sample command to retrieve relevant samples and add them to incident context.

 Security teams can also run commands from hundreds of other products in the War Room, ensuring a unified platform for collaboration, investigation, and documentation of actions.